21 Things to Know Before Moving to Atlanta, GA [2024]

 4. Atlanta Weather is Mostly Fabulous

 Spring and summer are arguably the most challenging seasons in Atlanta.
 Spring is stunning, with blooming dogwoods and festivals welcoming locals into the sunshine.
+The problem is the pollen.
+Oh, the pollen.
+It gets stuck on everything, from cars to houses to clothes to sinuses.
+Allergy sufferers feel it the worst.
+Make sure you stock up on your antihistamines.

-Overall, the vibe in Atlanta is welcoming and relaxed to newcomers.
+Overall, though, the vibe in Atlanta is welcoming and relaxed to newcomers.
 It's the kind of city that feels big enough to get lost and enjoy the culture, but small enough you'll know your neighbors and the regulars at the dog park.

 World of Coca Cola Museum in Atlanta